ekanshpathak/EDA-Projects/IndianHousingPrices/README.md

 Also if a Family is planning to Purchase a 4 or 5 Bedroom House, then they might have their own furnitures, due to which they want Houses Non-Furnished, and Unfurnished Houses are expensive.
 Alternatively, if a small family or bachelors are planning to purchase a House then they require Furnished Houses.
 Anyone who is eligible to spend more money to purchase a house, they will get more number of bedrooms and more area, and vice-versa.**

+### References
+To look at the Complete Visualization of the Code refer [Kaggle](https://www.kaggle.com/ekanshpathak/housingpriceindia).